Sarocladium kiliense

-Sarocladium kiliense is a saprobic fungus that is occasionally encountered as a opportunistic pathogen of humans, particularly immunocompromised and individuals.
+Sarocladium kiliense is a saprobic fungus that is occasionally encountered as an opportunistic pathogen of humans, particularly immunocompromised and individuals.
 The fungus is frequently found in soil and has been linked with skin and systemic infections.
 This species is also known to cause disease in the green alga, Cladophora glomerata as well as various fruit and vegetable crops grown in warmer climates.

 History and taxonomy

 Sarocladium kiliense was renamed from Acremonium kiliense by Grütz in 1925, and it is particularly known as Cephalosporium acremonium in medical mycology.
 The name Cephalosporium was used to describe colorless molds with simple unbranched conidiophores and condiogenous cells bearing at the tip or head of the unicellular conidia.
 For all such molds that had these characteristics, many authors have been using the name C. acremonium.
 However, in 1971, Walter Gams kept the name A. kiliense to describe the fungus that were frequently found in soil and were associated with skin infections.
 Other similar fungus were put to a new species called A. strictum.

 Gams divided Acremonium into three major sections: Acremonium, Gliomastix, and Nectriodea.
 Acremonium comprises four major clades: A. sclerotigenum, Sarocladium, A. curvulum, and A. breve.
 The genus Sarocladium contains multiple species previously treated in Acremonium and those that belong to the A. strictum and A. bacillisporum clades.
 Sarocladium species are noted for melanogenesis, a pathogenic factor in fungal disease, which is seen in S. kiliense.